Melbourne Best Suburbs For Families

 5. Brighton: Beachside Living with Family Amenities

 Brighton offers a unique blend of beachside living and family-friendly amenities.
 Its iconic beach, pier, and vibrant shopping strips create a lively atmosphere.
-While schools in Brighton are highly-regarded, they might be more competitive to enter.
+In real terms, while schools in Brighton are highly-regarded, they might be more competitive to enter.
 The suburb boasts excellent public transport links, including a train station providing easy access to the city centre.
 The area has numerous parks, playgrounds and opportunities for family activities around the bay.
-However, beachfront properties command extremely high prices.
+That said, beachfront properties command extremely high prices That's the part that actually makes a difference..

 Pros: Stunning beach location, good schools, excellent transport, vibrant atmosphere.
 Cons: Very high property prices, especially for beachfront properties.